sohoffice/angular-universalize-email/README.md

     npm install angular-universalize-email --save-dev

-A executable `angular-universalize-email` will be installed to your node_modules/.bin folder.
+An executable `angular-universalize-email` will be installed to your node_modules/.bin folder.
 You may run the executable by explicitly refer to the path as `./node_modules/.bin/angular-universalize-email` or add it to your package.json as a script.

     "scripts": {
       ...
       "gen:email": "angular-universalize-email -a ./dist/foo-email -A ./dist/foo-email-server -o tmp -m EmailAppServerModule '/email/bar'"
     }

+If you do not have scripts to build the email application yet, add the below to the scripts section:

+    "scripts": {
+      ...
+      "build:email": "ng build --extract-css --project foo-email && ng run foo-email:server", }

+The `--extract-css` is critical here, make sure you always use this flag or the `--prod` (which includes the extract-css flag).
+When none of these flags are used, angular will be built in development mode which build the style into a js file.
+Obviously `inline-css` can not handle the js.

 Executing
 ---------